 While more research is needed, recent studies suggest listening to music, nature sounds, white and pink noise, meditation soundtracks, and tracks utilizing autonomous sensory meridian response (ASMR) triggers may help people sleep.

-- Although results vary, adding calming music to your bedtime routine may improve sleep quality.
+- Adding calming music to your bedtime routine may improve sleep quality.

-- White noise may be more helpful masking the environment noises that disrupt your sleep, rather than inducing sleep itself.
+- White noise may help mask the environment noises that disrupt your sleep.

 - Guided meditation can help people relax at bedtime and reduce time spent awake in bed.